FIWARE/tutorials.Relationships-Linked-Data/README.md

 More details can be found in the NGSI v2
 [Entity Relationships](https://github.com/FIWARE/tutorials.Entity-Relationships) tutorial.

-In NGSI v2 relationship attributes are just standard properties attributes.
+In NGSI v2 relationship attributes are just standard attributes.
 By convention NGSI v2 relationship attributes are given names starting `ref` and are defined using the `type="Relationship"`.
 However, this is merely convention and may not be followed in all cases.
 There is no infallible mechanism for detecting which attributes are associative relationships between entities.